idkicarus/GOG-wishlist-sort/Readme.md

 ## Compatibility
-These scripts have been tested with [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) on [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome](https://www.google.com/chrome/).
+These scripts have only been tested with [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/) on [Firefox](https://www.mozilla.org/en-US/firefox/new/) and [Google Chrome](https://www.google.com/chrome/).
 However, they should also work with other script managers, like [Violentmonkey](https://addons.mozilla.org/en-US/firefox/addon/violentmonkey/), and with other modern browsers.

 ## Installation